marchrap/VisualOptim/README.md

 # VisualOptim
-Implements a number of OLED power optimizing approaches by altering the contents of the images.
+The project has been a part of a master's project at the University of Cambridge.
+It implements a number of OLED power optimizing approaches by altering the contents of the images.
+It provides a number of helper functions and already optimized spaces.
+The project has been implemnted using [Julia](https://julialang.org/) which is a young programming language gaining momentum in the scientific disciplines.